everestbt/todoist_productivity_tracker/README.md

 ## Usage

-Once installedthe you can use:
+Once installed then you can use:

 ```bash
 todoist-tracker --help